 b.
 Service Member RCP Screening.

-In accordance with accepted medical principles, Service members will be screened for medical and psychological needs during their initial examination with a medical care provider.

-(1) Upon determination that a Service member is unlikely to return to duty, in accordance with DoDI 1332.18, a DoW medical care provider will conduct a comprehensive medical needs assessment in accordance with DHA and Military Department standards.
+(1) Upon determination that a Service member is unlikely to return to duty and will be referred into the Disability Evaluation System in accordance with DoDI 1332.18, a DoW medical care provider will conduct a comprehensive physical and psychological medical needs assessment in accordance with DHA and Military Department standards.

 (2) Service members can be referred to the RCP by their commander, medical care provider, or fellow Service member.
 The Service member may also request to be in the RCP.